Health and Safety Policy for Pimlico Cleaners

 We will also review our practices regularly to make sure they remain effective.
 When work methods change, new equipment is introduced, or risks are identified, controls will be updated accordingly.
 Our policy supports a proactive approach: report, review, improve.
 By doing so, we reduce the likelihood of injuries, ill health, or avoidable disruption.

-In practice, this means planning jobs before they begin, checking access and work conditions, and ensuring the right equipment is available.
+Supervised cleaning operation with clear safety procedures in place In practice, this means planning jobs before they begin, checking access and work conditions, and ensuring the right equipment is available.
 It also means respecting the safety of others by placing warning signs where needed, keeping walkways clear, and working in a way that avoids unnecessary disturbance or hazard.

 Key Health and Safety Responsibilities